carolina-suite/carolina2/starters/node-server/README.md

 In order to use this project, you must have a mongodb server running.

+Before creating any users, you should edit `site/config/site.secret.config` and set your site's secret key to something long and random.

 The `auth` application comes with a fixture for some built in users, including an admin account `admin` with the password `admin123`.
 To install the fixtures, run the command: